Emergency and Urgent Care

 Urgent care is medical attention and treatment for people experiencing less serious illnesses and injuries.

 Experienced Emergency Department doctors and nurses provide urgent care.
-They have access to services such as X-ray, lab tests and pharmacy.

 No appointments are necessary.